Suicide in colleges in the United States

 In colleges and universities in the United States, suicide is one of the most common causes of death among students.
 Each year, approximately 24,000 college students attempt suicide while 1,100 attempts end up being fatal, making suicide the second-leading cause of death among U.S. college students.
 Roughly 12% of college students report the occurrence of suicide ideation during their first four years in college, with 2.6% percent reporting persistent suicide ideation.
 65% of college students reported that they knew someone who has either attempted or died by suicide, showing that the majority of students on college campuses are exposed to suicide or suicidal attempts.

 According to the National Alliance on Mental Illness (NAMI), approximately 49% of the student population within the educational system have been diagnosed with or treated for depression.
 Recent studies have also shown that underclassmen are less likely to commit suicide compared to upperclassmen due to a lack of worry over bills or work.
 Many are full-time students living with their parents.

 History

 During the 20th century, universities and colleges drew limited attention to the issue of student suicides to avoid damages to the reputation and image of their institutions.
 However, after a 1978 PBS broadcast of College Can Be Killing, awareness was raised concerning suicide whilst in college; leading most schools to begin creating programs to assist students while they were attending their institutions.

 One of the earliest records of suicides of college students in the United States was in 1927, when 20 students across the entire continent committed suicide.
+Since the year 2000, rates of suicide deaths have increased significantly.
 In 2006, 1100 students in the US committed suicide, and 24,000 attempted it.

-Since the year 2000, rates of suicide deaths have increased significantly.

-However, most recently research regarding the impact of the Covid-19 epidemic on college students has shown that suicidal ideation has decreased in colleges due to the increased emphasis on mental health and adaptive learning by collegiate institutions.
+Researching the impact of the Covid-19 epidemic on college students has shown that suicidal ideation has decreased in colleges due to the increased emphasis on mental health and adaptive learning by collegiate institutions.